Code of Conduct

 All attendees, speakers, sponsors and volunteers at our conference are required to agree with the following code of conduct.
 Organisers will enforce this code throughout the event.
 We expect cooperation from all participants to help ensure a safe environment for everybody.

-participate in the event but do not wish for your photograph to be taken in individual or small group photos,
+do wish to participate in the event but do not wish for your photograph to be taken in individual or

 Attendee photography: with the exception of speakers while on stage (where a no-recording announcement has not been made), if you wish to take a photograph where someone is the specific focus of the photograph, please ask their permission first.